doodzik/mangosta/README.md

 Mangosta (esp. for mongoose) is a factory library for mongoose, which provides a simple but powerful interface.

+PLEASE WRITE PROPOSALS TO THE ISSUES LIST HOW TO MODIFY THIS LIBRARY!

 # Installation

 # User Guide